E1P3/UE5_NeuralAnimationToolkit/README.md

 After the button has been defined in the code, the visual side needs to be added.
 Simply open the FeatureBuilder Widget in UMG and add a corresponding New Custom Feature Button.
 Make sure the name of the new button matches that of the pointer in the .h file.

 ![CustomFeatureButton](Media/CustomFeature.png)

+### TODO
+* Add sequences start/end indexes to the exported files
+* Package the plugin with the tools provided by UE5 Build System.
+Right now the only way to include it in the project is to drop the files in
+* Provide sample implementation, maybe some common models (PFNN, Codematching, LMM)